 Double Major in Early Childhood and Elementary Education

 Concentration and Specialization Areas

-Required in the major in Elementary Education, specialized concentration area choices include English as a second language, kindergarten and primary education, language arts, math, foreign languages, psychology and counseling, reading, science, state/world connections, technology, and wellness education (options in nutrition and family or physical education).
+Required in the major in Elementary Education, specialized concentration area choices include English as a second language, kindergarten and primary education, language arts, math, modern languages and classics, psychology and counseling, reading, science, state/world connections, technology, and wellness education (options in nutrition and family or physical education).
 Early Childhood majors are required to have a concentration in Kindergarten/Primary.

 Options to further increase your job opportunities are available through adding licensure areas, complementary minors, or specializations including a license in elementary reading or a certificate in early childhood administration.

 Copyright © 2017 Ball State University 2000 W. University Ave.
 Muncie, IN 47306